Haraden994/SpaceBeyondSpace/Documents/LevelDiagram.md

 18. Locked room with a scientist to save from enemy plants and a bulb to destroy.
 Ashildr has to hack the door (or to find the code or the pass card).
 19. Room containing a bulb to destroy.
 The room contains enemy plants.
 20. Hallway leading to the second area of the underground lab.
 The door is locked by special plant, connected to three bulbs.
 Clara, Ashildr and Max have to locate and destroy the three bulbs first.
 To destroy the bulbs they have to find the vials, which they can fill with serum and throw into the bulbs.
-21. Locked room containing ...
+21. Locked room containing the fuel.
-22. Room containing ... .
+22. Room containing the control panel of the fire protection system.
 The room is contaminated by the gas of a plant-gas.
+Clara has to put the serum in the water pipes related to the fire protection system.
 23. Room containing documents on the game backstory.
 The door and the wall next to it will break by the explosion of an explosive plant, which was chasing a scientist.
 The player will understand those plants can destroy cracked walls.
 24. Room containing enemy explosive plants.
 25. Room containing enemy explosive plants.